 When working with Excel, it might be needed sometimes to hide some part of a text.
 Now, if you are looking for ways to do so, you have landed in the perfect place.
 In this article, I will demonstrate to you 2 effective methods to hide part of a text in Excel cells.

-2 Effective Methods to Hide Part of Text in Excel Cells
+How to Hide Part of Text in Excel Cells: 2 Effective Methods

 Say, we have a dataset of 5 employees’ phone numbers.
 But, we don’t want to show it to everyone.
 So, we need to hide some part of the text of the phone number cells.
 You can accomplish this result using any of the following methods.

 Here, we have used the Office 365 version of Microsoft Excel.
 But, you can use all of these methods to any versions of Excel.
 If you face any problems to do so, please leave a comment below.

 You can easily hide a part of a text in an Excel cell using a custom format.
 Go through the steps below to do this.

 - First and foremost, select the dataset (C5 to C9 cells here) where you want to hide parts of texts in same sequence.

 - Following, right-click on your mouse upon the selection.

 - Afterward, choose the Format Cells… option from the context menu.

 - Consequently, the Format Cells window will appear.

 - Select Custom from the Category pane and in the Type: text box, write the following format.